kihooncs/Algorithms/README.md

 # Crucial Data Structures & Algorithms for Technical Interviews

-Author: Kihoon Lee (Computer Science Student @ University of Washington - Seattle)
+Author: Kihoon Lee (Computer Science Student at University of Washington-Seattle)

 Crucial Data Structures & Algorithms for Technical Interviews is a great resource to prepare coding interviews.